alexsanteenodev/AwsWordpressApiPost/README.md

 # OpenAI travel articles generator and wordpress publisher
+This repository is Python project which generates unique article with image using OpenAI and Stable Diffusion and publish it to wordpress website.
+Also it contains AWS CDK infrastructure to run publish code within AWS Lambda by schedule

 ## Features
 1. Generate random title for article from Locations and Adjectives